 Many resources, including information about how to protect yourself and your family, are available on coronavirus.dc.gov.
-The symptoms that are currently being seen with COVID-19 are fever, cough, and shortness of breath.
+The symptoms that are currently being seen with COVID-19 are fever, cough, headache, new loss of taste or smell, repeated shaking with chills, sore throat, shortness of breath, and muscle pain.
 If you experience the symptoms of COVID-19 or have reason to believe you have been exposed to COVID-19, call your healthcare provider before visiting a healthcare facility.
+While testing is focused on priority groups, learn more about the public testing sites for COVID-19 here.
 During this period, we also encourage students and families to follow the DC Health guidance to achieve the public health goals of social distancing by avoiding large/mass gatherings.